Daniel Rensch: Tournament organizer

 Rensch currently holds the United States Chess Federation record for most tournaments directed as Chief Director (1095), a number which has climbed to 1196 as of January 2020.

 An online event, "The $40,000 GM Blitz Battle Championship", was organized and hosted by Rensch in 2016.
 The event included world number one, Magnus Carlsen, and 7 other world-class speed chess players.
 The tournament has since evolved into the Speed Chess Championships, becoming one of Chess.com's premier events.
 In 2019, the tournament featured a Junior and Women's Championship in addition to the primary event, and attracted players like Hikaru Nakamura, Levon Aronian, and Ding Liren.

 In 2020, Rensch helped organize and hosted the first edition of PogChamps, an online chess tournament for internet personalities.
-The tournament gathered streamers with a large follower base, including xQcOW, moistcr1tikal, forsen, fuslie, and Ludwig.
+The tournament gathered streamers with a large follower base, including xQc, MoistCr1tikal, Forsen, Fuslie, and Ludwig.
 Since then, three other editions of the event happened, attracting famous participants from other creative fields such as poker player Daniel Negreanu, actor Rainn Wilson, and rapper Logic.

 Rensch also helped to organize the 2022 Rapid Chess Championship, an online event exclusive to the top-100 players in the world, top-10 women, top-10 juniors, and other invited players.
 The event features a $650,000 prize fund and has attracted some of the world's strongest players, including Anish Giri, Daniil Dubov, Fabiano Caruana, and others.